Tempestiine/Cybersecurity/overthewire/bandit/level05-06.md

 # [Bandit Level 5 → Level 6](https://overthewire.org/wargames/bandit/bandit6.html)

 ## Challenge Description
-The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:
+The password for the next level is stored in a file somewhere under the inhere directory and has all of the has the following properties:

           human-readable
           1033 bytes in size